Super Commando Dhruva: Personality traits

 Dhruva comes out as a humble, gentle and down to earth kind of personality.
 He is a very soft-spoken and mild-mannered guy who respects his elders.
 He is always well dressed with a buttoned collar and sports well-kept hair.

 Anupam Sinha knew that being a hero with no superpowers and no alter ego, Dhruva was probably the closest thing to reality in a world of comic book superheroes, a character that children could relate to, a character that children could try to emulate.
 Sinha wanted Dhruva to become a role model for the kids.
 He wanted to show the kids that one can be tough and well mannered at the same time.
 In Sinha's words: "I wanted to show that a well behaved and well brought up child should not fear being called a wimp."

 Sinha also gave Dhruva a very 'morally correct' image.
 Dhruva has been shown to have the utmost respect for human life and has vowed not to take a human life ever.
 Dhruva never takes the law into his hands and always works in conjunction with the law-enforcing bodies.
 He believes that as a protector of the city of Rajnagar, his only job is to catch the criminal alive and hand him over to the police and the court shall decide the punishment for the criminal.
-As a result, there is always an air of uneasiness between Dhruva and some of his allies including Black Cat and Doga who don't think twice before killing a criminal, and he always makes it a point not to let them take the law in their hands in front of his eyes.
-Dhruva also doesn't hit a woman in principle.
+As a result, there is always an air of uneasiness between Dhruva and some of his allies including Black Cat and Doga who do not think twice before killing a criminal, and he always makes it a point not to let them take the law in their hands in front of his eyes.
+Dhruva also does not hit a woman on principle.
 Even while facing a female enemy, he tries to disarm her without actually hitting or inflicting physical harm to her.
 Dhruva received such strong moral codes from his biological parents during his childhood and subsequently during his adolescence from his foster parents.

 Dhruva has also been shown to be a man of his words and a one-woman man.
 Though a lot of girls swoon at him including his very close friend Richa (Black Cat), who loves him very deeply, Dhruva has always made it very clear to her that his heart belongs only to Natasha, his first love.

 Inside this tough superhero exterior, Dhruva has a sense of humor too.
 Dhruva often indulges in healthy sibling rivalry, leg-pulling and playing pranks with his foster-sister Shweta and loves his foster family very much.

 Dhruva has never been shown to be a drinker or a smoker.
 Dhruva has been shown to be a non-vegetarian, or at least an eggetarian.
 This can be testified by the comic strip of page no. 5 of a comic named Grandmaster Robo (Issue No. 16 & Special Issue No. 2).
 The strip displays a thoughtful Dhruva mistakenly adding salt to Halua instead of boiled eggs.